-Fund's Name Investment Assets Jasmine Broadband Internet Infrastructure Fund (JASIF) The asset consists of approximately 980,500 core kilometers of Optical Fiber Cables (OFCs), which the Fund purchased from Triple T Broadband Public Company Limited ("TTTBB").
-The asset consists of: (1) Existing OFCs amount 800,500 core kilometers which were transferred on 11 February 2015 and (2) Future OFCs approximately 180,000 core kilometers which have been gradually transferred within 2 years since the closing date or 7,500 core kilometers per month.
-At the end of November 2016, TTTBB has completed the delivery of the total Future OFCs 180,000 core kilometers to the Fund in accordance with the Plan.
-Buriram Sugar Group Power Plant Infrastructure Fund (BRRGIF) The right of net revenue which will occur in the future from the biomass power plant infrastructure business (bagasse as major source of fuel) which consists of: Net revenue from the power plant of Buriram Energy Company Limited ("BEC"), commencing from August 2, 2017 to August 10, 2028 and 2.
-Net revenue from the power plant of Buriram Power Company Limited ("BPC"), commencing from August 2, 2017 to April 6, 2035.
+Fund's Name Investment Assets Jasmin e Broadband Internet The asset is approximately 1,680,500 core kilometers of Optical Infrastr ucture Fund (JASIF) Fiber Cables (OFCs), which the Fund purchased from Triple ${\sf T}$ Broadband Public Company Limited ("TTTBB").
+The asset consists of: (1) Former OFCs of 980,500 core kilometers from the first investment and (2) Additional OFCs of 700,000 core kilometers from the first additional asset purchase.

+Fund's Name Investment Assets • The right of net revenue which will occur in the future from the biomass power plant infrastructure business (bagasse as major source of fuel) which consists of: Net revenue from the power plant of Buriram Energy Company Limited ("BEC"), commencing from August 2, 2017 to August 10, 2028 and Net revenue from the power plant of Buriram Power Company Limited ("BPC"), commencing from August 2, 2017 to April 6, 2035.
+Super Energy Power Plant Infrastructure Fund (SUPEREIF) Right of net revenue from 19 projects of very small power producer-typed ground mounted solar power plant business of 17 Aunyawee Holding Co., Ltd. and Health Planet Management (Thailand) Co., Ltd. as per power purchase agreements with the Provincial Electricity Authority or Metropolitan Electricity Authority (as the case may be).
+The total maximum generation capacity of all projects accounts for 118 megawatts.
+The period of the net revenue transfer agreement started from 14 August 2019 until the end of such agreements on 26 December 2041 (the same date with the end of the latest project in power purchase agreements), 22 years of investment period.